forseti-security/real-time-enforcer/README.md

 **PROJECT_ID:** Required, the project_id for the project that contains the Pub/Sub subscription
 **SUBSCRIPTION_NAME:** Required, the name of the Pub/Sub subscription
 **OPA_URL:** Required, The base_url for the OPA instance to use for evaluations/remediations
+**PYTHON_POLICY_PATH:** Optional, The location of python policies to use.
+If using the docker image you can volume mount your policies.
+If they require additinal packages, you should use the docker image as your base image, and perform your setup in your Dockerfile

 **APP_NAME:** Optional, default=forseti-realtime-enforcer
 **ENFORCE:** Optional, default=false.
 Whether or not to attempt to remediate policy violations (if supported by the policy)